JoFyNi/KnowledgeBook/README.md

 Goal of KnowledgeBook
  - Listing all Methods which I got to know
  - Opportunity to get examples from old projects I made, if I have to do something similar
- - Showing all knowlage and skills about Java
+ - Showing all knowledge and skills about Java

-Pleas notice that this project is not jet finished and not all of the files are implemented inside the project.
+Please notice that this project is not jet finished and not all the files are implemented inside the project.

+Idees:
+- Blueprints -> fo each Folder a Blueprint section with base code methods

+API
+ - Network driver monitoring
+ - autodetect